 Last year I was introduced to BJU Press readers and I honestly wish that I had found them sooner.
-BJU Press curriculum is rather vigorous academically, so I’ll start by mentioning the Kindergarten (K-5) Readers (pictured above as number 2).
+BJU Press curriculum is rather vigorous academically, so I’ll start by mentioning the Kindergarten (K-5) Readers.
 These readers start from the very beginning with picture reading and work through basic sound and letter combinations.
 At the end of these books, the student is reading very well.
 The best part of these books is that there is a student part and a teacher part to read.
 This keeps the story going and it’s much more interesting for young readers that way.
-The 1st grade readers (pictured above as number 3) do start on a simple level, but they assume some basic sight word knowledge, as well as, decoding ability (sounding the words out).
+The 1st grade readers do start on a simple level, but they assume some basic sight word knowledge, as well as, decoding ability (sounding the words out).

-My 6 year old son started this year in the 1st grade readers.
-Everyday he could not WAIT until it was time to read his story.
+When my 6 year old son went through these 1st grade readers, everyday he could not WAIT until it was time to read his story.
 I’ll be honest.
 Neither could I. The readers are full of interesting and engaging illustrations, as well as story line.
 You will also find stories about well-known missionaries and stories from the Bible.
 Nathan’s favorite story this year was about a missionary pilot who had trouble landing his plane in the jungle where he was going to deliver supplies to the villagers.
 It was exciting, full of all kinds of things I want him to learn about life and godliness, and he could READ every word!

 3. God is Good Series

 The God is Good Series by Rod and Staff Publishers was all over my house when I went digging for it.
 That just reminds me how much my kids love them.
 They have bright and colorful covers making them attractive to any young reader.
 The storyline is wholesome and simple, making them one of mom’s favorite.
 Most of the books are based on animals or nature.
 All focus on God’s love for us and His amazing creation.